Supply Chain Management - Introduction to SAP

 SAP is a market and technology leader in ERP solutions

 There are a growing number of software suites that can help companies maximize efficiencies in their supply chain.
-There are specific software packages that can be implemented for purchasing or planning, but there is a software product, called Enterprise resource planning, that can be implemented across the company incorporating all aspects of the enterprise.
+There are specific software packages that can be implemented for purchasing or planning, but there is a software product, called Enterprise Resource Planning (ERP), that can be implemented across the company incorporating all aspects of the enterprise.

 ERP for the Supply Chain